rohans-git/dc-vs-marvel-game/README.md

 # Project-1-DC-VS-MARVEL-game

-First Ironhack project, a game using canvas HTML
+First Ironhack project, a game using canvas HTML.
+Play it now, play it here: https://rohans-git.github.io/dc-vs-marvel-game/

 ## Concept of the game